South Yorkshire Mayoral Combined Authority: Local enterprise partnership

 The Sheffield City Region Local Enterprise Partnership was established in 2012.
-The local enterprise partnership covers the nine local authority areas.
-The Sheffield City Region Enterprise Zone includes sites spread over Barnsley, Doncaster, Rotherham, Sheffield and Markham Vale, Derbyshire.
+The local enterprise partnership covered the nine local authority areas.
+The Sheffield City Region Enterprise Zone included sites spread over Barnsley, Doncaster, Rotherham, Sheffield and Markham Vale, Derbyshire.
 In August 2011 the government announced the creation of the zone, which included the existing Advanced Manufacturing Park in Rotherham.
 The zone was actually set up in 2012.
 In March 2014 more sites were added, increasing the zone's total area by around half.
 These included the addition of a site at Doncaster Sheffield Airport.
+Local enterprise partnerships were abolished in 2024.